demarey/HotelApp/jenkins.md

 Continuous Integration is useful if tests are run after each code integration (a commit on the source code repository).
 Simply, there are 2 ways to obtain this result:
 * Poll the SCM (for example every 5 minutes).
 But this approach implies an overload of the SCM server and is not very efficient.
 * The best way is to define a post-hook commit that will warn Jenkins of a new commit and trigger a new build.
-With the GitHub plugin, it is easier: you can simply check the box *Build when a change is pushed to GitHub*
+With the GitHub plugin, it is easier: you can simply check the box *GitHub hook trigger for GitSCM polling*

 Add post-build actions:
 * to get an email notification